evkx/evkx.github.io/content/models/kia/ev6/EV6_Long_Range_AWD/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 77,4kWh and a net capacity of 74kWh, meaning you have a 3,4kWh buffer for protection.
 (4,4%).
-Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 506 to 484 km (314-301 mi).
+The [WLTP range](../../../../guides/understandingrange/wltp) varies from 506 to 484 km (314-301 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 14,6kWh/100km for the basic version and 15,3kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 233kW.
 A full charge from 0 - 100% would take 38 minutes, while a more common scenario of 10-80% would take 16 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 76% resulting in an actual charge speed including time loss on 152kW.
 Each charge session would take 22 minutes and 59 seconds.